Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 To access the GUID of an attribute, you can use two methods:

-  * Method **GetID**: this is the static method of a class.
+  * Method *GetID* is the static method of a class.
 It returns the GUID of any attribute, which is an object of a specified class (for example, TDataStd_Integer returns the GUID of an integer attribute).
 Only two classes from the list of standard attributes do not support these methods: TDataStd_TreeNode and TDataStd_Uattribute, because the GUIDs of these attributes are variable.
-  * Method **ID**: this is the method of an object of an attribute class.
+  * Method *ID* is the method of an object of an attribute class.
 It returns the GUID of this attribute.
 Absolutely all attributes have this method: only by this identifier you can discern the type of an attribute.

 @subsubsection occt_ocaf_6_2_2 Conventional Interface of Standard Attributes

 It is usual to create standard named methods for the attributes:

-  * Method Set(label, [value]) – it is the static method, which allows to add an attribute to a given label.
+  * Method *Set(label, [value])* is the static method, which allows to add an attribute to a given label.
 If an attribute is characterized by one value this method may set it.
-  * Method Get() returns the value of an attribute if it is characterized by one value.
+  * Method *Get()* returns the value of an attribute if it is characterized by one value.
-  * Method Dump(Standard_OStream) outputs debug information about a given attribute to a given stream.
+  * Method *Dump(Standard_OStream)* outputs debug information about a given attribute to a given stream.

-@section occt_ocaf_7_ Visualization Attributes
+@section occt_ocaf_7 Visualization Attributes

 @subsection occt_ocaf_7_1 Overview